thewoodfish/property-delphi-contract/README.md

 ### Event Types

 Events are important in smart contracts and blockchains.
-They help us and external observers know exactly what is happening and state changes being made, all without observing and tracking onchain storage changes explicitly.
+They help us and external observers know exactly what is happening and the state changes being made, without observing and tracking onchain storage changes explicitly.
 Here are the events defined by the great delphi:

 - The `AccountCreated` Event: